 Offering children, the opportunity to embrace their imagination, is the cornerstone to developing socially, emotionally, intellectually and physically.

 So why is creative play important for kids?
 There are many easy ways to get children involved in art, design and other creative activities, we list many of them below.

 There’s a huge range of creative activities that can be integrated into a child’s routine and as discussed above, there’s unlimited growth synonymous with doing so.
 Four of the main areas of development can help them grow into an intelligent, caring being.

-Here are some of the benefits of creative activities for children:
+Here are some of the benefits of creative play for children: